Ferrum awards the Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and

 - The student must complete at least 30 hours of additional course work at Ferrum College

-beyond the requirements of the first degree;
+beyond the earned hours of the first degree;

 - The student must earn a cumulative grade-point average of 2.0 or higher in course